Chart Color Schemes

 Blackburn has a typical household mix, with a fairly typical median household size

-Family households account for 69.1% of all households, including 33.9% couples with children, 25.5% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 30.9%, with lone person households at 27.2% and group households comprising 3.6%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households constitute 69.1% of all households, including 33.9% couples with children, 25.5% couples without children, and 8.7% single parent families.
+Non-family households comprise the remaining 30.9%, with lone person households at 27.2% and group households comprising 3.6% of the total.
+The median household size is 2.5 people, which matches the Greater Melbourne average.

 Frequently Asked Questions - Households